10 Things to Check Before Buying Bike Insurance in India

 Here are some of the things to keep in mind to ensure you make a worthwhile purchase -

-As per the Indian Motor Tariff Act, having at least a third-party insurance policy for your bike is mandatory.
+As per the Motor Vehicles Act, 1988 (Section 146), having at least a third-party insurance policy for your bike is mandatory.
+Riding without valid insurance can attract a fine of Rs.
+2,000 and/or imprisonment of up to 3 months under the Motor Vehicles (Amendment) Act, 2019.
 So, before you hit the road, make sure you have a valid insurance policy to avoid any legal repercussions.

 Here are the three types of bike insurance policies available in the market –